-Find more resources on smart growth in small towns and rural communities.You may need a PDF reader to view files on this page.
+Find more resources on smart growth in small towns and rural communities.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Smart Growth Self-Assessment for Rural Communities (PDF)(63 pp, 2 MB, 2015)